02:35 PM to 04:06 PM

 Lord Ganesha is the favorite God of millions of people.
 You can find Ganesha’s temple anywhere and everywhere in India.
-He resides on the banks of the rivers, under the trees, on the streets and where not.
+He resides on the banks of the rivers, under the trees and on the streets.
 Ganesha temples are not only found in India but all over the world.
 He is the protector and obstacle remover.

-Ganesha Chaturthi, also known as Vinayaka Chaturthi is celebrated throughout India, to mark the birthday of Lord Ganesha.
-The occasion falls on the 4th lunar day of Shukla Paksha (waxing Moon phase) in the month of Bhadrapada (Aug – Sept) also known as Aavani month (Tamil Calendar).
-(Please rephrase this sentence) The festival is usually celebrated for ten days, at the end of which the idols are carried in a procession with joyful music and chants and dissolved in a nearby water body.
+Ganesha Chaturthi (Chaturthi - the fourth day of the lunar fortnight in the Hindu calendar), also known as Vinayaka Chaturthi, is celebrated throughout India, to mark the birthday of Lord Ganesha.
+The occasion falls on the 4th lunar day of Shukla Paksha (waxing Moon phase) in the month of Bhadrapada (August–September), also known as Avani month (mid August – mid September).
+It is a 10-day festival and on the 10th day, the idols are carried in a procession with joyful music and chants, and dissolved in a nearby water body.

-Lord Ganesha is known by many names including Vigneswara, Vinayaka and so on and is in different forms.
+Lord Ganesha is known by many names including Vigneshwara, Vinayaka and so on, and is in different forms.
 Some of his more popular ones are:

-There are many legends describing the circumstances of the birth of Ganesha.
-According to Shiva Purana, once Goddess Parvati decided to have bath and felt the need of a guard to prevent intruders.
-She created a child out of turmeric powder gave life to him.
-She ordered him not to allow anyone into her private chambers.
-Later, when Lord Shiva came to meet Parvati, the child denied access, without knowing that the Lord is her consort.
-This made the Lord angry and a fight broke between the child and Lord Shiva.
-In the end, the ever powerful Lord Shiva beheaded Ganesha.
-When Parvati returned, she was shocked to find her guard dead and headless.
-When Lord Shiva knew the truth, he ordered the guard’s body to be fixed with elephant’s head.
-The child was given life and came to be known as Lord Ganesha.
+Many legends describe the circumstances of the birth of Ganesha.
+The Shiva Purana says that once, Goddess Parvati decided to have a bath and wanted a guard to prevent intruders.
+She fashioned a child using turmeric powder, gave life to him and instructed him not to permit anyone to enter her private chambers.
+Later, when Lord Shiva came to meet Parvati, the child denied him entry, without knowing that the Lord was her husband.
+This annoyed the Lord and a fight broke out between the child and Lord Shiva.
+In the end, the ever-powerful Lord Shiva On returning from her bath, Parvathi found her guard dead and headless.
+When Lord Shiva knew the truth, he ordered the guard’s body to be given the head of an elephant.
+The child was then restored to life and was called Lord Ganesha.
 His birthday is celebrated as Ganesha Chaturthi.

 In one of the Puranic tales, the Devas approached Shiva asking for help, as they were under attack by demons.
-Shiva graciously consented to aid them and out of his mind there appeared the glowing figure of a child with the head of a powerful elephant.
-It is said that Parvati, on seeing this beautiful child, placed him on her lap and decreed that no endeavor, whether it be by mortal or god, would be successful if prayers were not offered to the child.
+Shiva graciously consented to aid them, and from his mind emerged the glowing figure of a child with the head of a mighty elephant.
+On seeing this beautiful child, Goddess Parvati placed him on her lap and decreed that no endeavor, whether by mortal or God, would be successful if prayers were not offered to the child.
 Shiva made the elephant-child, the lord of his Ganas.

-Even the Gods and Goddesses have worshipped Lord Ganesha before starting on any mission.
-As per myth it is believed that any activity performed after praying to Ganesha will bring positive results.
-Once Lord Shiva proceeded to wage a war against a demon, which had been a scourge to Gods and Devas alike, without getting the permission of Ganesha, taking His son for granted.
-This enraged Ganesha much.
-In his anger, He caused the axis of the Chariot in which his father was traveling to break.
-Then Shiva pleaded guilty before his son.
-Only after offering his respects to his own son, the Supreme God Shiva could proceed further in his mission.
+Even the Gods and Goddesses worshipped Lord Ganesha before starting on any mission.
+As per myth, it is believed that any activity performed after praying to Ganesha shall bring positive results.
+Once, Lord Shiva waged a war against a demon, who had been a scourge to Gods and Devas alike, without getting the permission of Ganesha, taking his son for granted.
+This enraged Ganesha.
+Furious, he caused the axis of the chariot in which his father was traveling to break.
+Shiva apologized to his son.
+Finally, after offering his respects to his own son, Shiva could carry out his mission.

-Ganesha idols made of clay are purchased and kept in the pooja at home.
-Then the idol is consecrated and poojas are performed rending the chants and offering the prasad.
-In temples, the ceremony is celebrated for 10 days and includes chanting of Vedic Hymns and Ganapati (Ganesha) Upanishad.
-The Lord is worshipped by offering sweets such as modak, a delicious dumpling made of rice flour, jaggery and dry fruits, which is believed to be Ganesha’s favorite.
-After the daily prayer, they are distributed as prasad to the community.
-On the tenth day, the idols are worshipped with a grand pooja and are carried as a public procession for dissolving in a river or ocean.
+Ganesha idols made with clay are purchased and kept in the sacred altar at home.
+The idol is consecrated, Poojas are performed along with mantra chanting and finally Prasad (food offering) is distributed.
+In temples, the ceremony is celebrated for ten days and includes chanting of Vedic Hymns and Ganapati (Ganesha) Upanishad.
+The Lord is worshipped by offering sweets such as Modak - a delicious dumpling made of rice flour, jaggery (cane sugar) and dry fruits - which is believed to be Ganesha’s favorite.
+After the daily prayer, they are distributed as Prasad to the community.
+On the tenth day, the idols are worshipped with a grand Pooja and are carried as a public procession for dissolving in a river or an ocean.
 It is believed that he reaches Lord Shiva and Goddess Parvati in Mount Kailash.